Dogude/w32api/README.md

-sample_window_3.c sets background bmp file on the windows client area
+sample_window_3.c copy bmp file to rectangle on the windows client area